Skip to main content

 agent = create_agent("anthropic:claude-sonnet-4-6", tools=[])

 This runs, but the agent has no filesystem and no way to execute code.
-The next steps add those.
+If you ask it to analyze a CSV, it can only guess from the prompt.
+The next steps add real file access and code execution.

 from langchain.agents import create_agent